icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09_instruments.md

 provided, while the absolute values of each factor are the more desirable quantities to measure.
 >2.
 The device is moderately complicated electrically.

+"Houghton" above is mentioned in the introduction:
+"Appreciation is also extended to H. G. Houghton of the Massachusetts Institute of Technology", and is also mentioned in ["Super-Cooled Water Droplets in Rising Currents of Cold Saturated Air"]({filename}Langmuir Rising Currents.md) [^6].

 ![Figure 9](images/naca-rm-a9c09/Figure 9.png)
+_(image quality is poor in the online version of NACA-RM-A9C09)_

+I do not know of current uses for this technology.

 ###Sooted Slides